AdobeDocs/analytics-platform.en/help/data-mirror/model-based.md

 This quick start guide explains how to use the [Experience Platform Data Mirror for Customer Journey Analytics](data-mirror.md) capability to mirror model-based data from a data warehouse native solution in Adobe Experience Platform.
 And then use that data in Customer Journey Analytics.

-To accomplish this, you need to:
+To accomplish this use case, you need to:

 * **Use a data warehouse native solution** to store data that you want to mirror in Experience Platform.
 And then use that data in Customer Journey Analytics to report on and to analyze.